thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 What if we could make learning by experience more active than passive ?
 What if instead of just solving problems when they occur, we could use some company time to learn how to prevent them from occurring ?
 What if rather than just doing the job, we could use some company time to learn how to do an even better job ?

 Of all the learning approaches, learning proactively on company time was the only one I hadn't thought about.
-To me, it didn't really make sense.
-I mean, when employers or clients pay us, it's because they think we already know how to do the job, not to learn how to do it.
-I have always thought that I had to provide value for every penny I was being paid.
-To me, learning proactively wasn't proving value to the clients because it wasn't something the client immediately needed. and learning was not providing value.
-That's why I wasn't comfortable doing it on company time.
+To me, it didn't really make sense because I have always thought that employers or clients pay us because we already know how to do the job and not to learn how to do it.
+That's why I wasn't comfortable using company time to learn.

-So, I was really surprised when I learned that some people I talked to were using their companies time to learn proactively.
-How were they doing it ?
-Was it even professional to do it ?
-Did their companies know they were doing it ?

-By asking these questions, I realized there were three main categories of people learning on company time:
+Now, you can image how surprised I was when I learned that other people were using their company's time to learn proactively.
+I wanted to know how they were doing it.
+When I asked them about it, I came to the realization that there were three main categories of people learning on company time:

 1. **People whose jobs included learning**: Researchers and engineers who work in Research & Development (R&D) fall primarily into this category.
 Their jobs is to learn new things.
 They are expected to spend a big part of their company time learning.
 For them, it was their job.
 There are a lot of people like that whom part of their jobs is to actively monitor the new development in their industries.
 For them, learning proactively on company time is natural.
 2. **People whose companies have a learning time policy**: Some companies not only give their employees budgets but also allocate time for them to learn new things.
 Here the important part is the time allocation because there are a lot of companies that give budgets but without allocating time.
 I found out by talking to people in those companies that just providing a learning budget is not enough because people remain reluctant to use their own time to learn for work even when they are given a good amount of money to spend on learning.